Home / Journals / MCB / Vol.2, No.1, 2005

 Molecular & Cellular Biomechanics, Vol.2, No.1, pp. 17-26, 2005, DOI:10.3970/mcb.2005.002.017

 Abstract Analysis of cell regulation requires methods for perturbing molecular processes within living cells with spatial discrimination on the nanometer-scale.
 We present a technique for ablating molecular structures in living cells using low-repetition rate, low-energy femtosecond laser pulses.
 By tightly focusing these pulses beneath the cell membrane, we ablate cellular material inside the cell through nonlinear processes.
 We selectively removed sub-micrometer regions of the cytoskeleton and individual mitochondria without altering neighboring structures or compromising cell viability.
 This nanoscissor technique enables non-invasive manipulation of the structural machinery of living cells with several-hundred-nanometer resolution.
-Using this approach, we unequivocally demonstrate that mitochondria are… More >
+Using this approach, we More >

 • Open AccessOpen Access